Operating on Numpy arrays

 We’ve briefly touched on this important subject in earlier tutorials.
 Now we’ll go into a bit more detail.

-Note: For this tutorial you will need the 2010 monthly SSH fields (ShortName ECCO_L4_SSH_LLC0090GRID_MONTHLY_V4R4) and the grid file downloaded, if you don’t have them already.
+Note: For this tutorial you will need the 2010 monthly SSH fields (ShortName ECCO_L4_SSH_LLC0090GRID_MONTHLY_V4R4) and the grid file.
+The ecco_access library used in the notebook will handle download or retrieval of the necessary data, if you have set up the library in your Python path.

 Variable assignments